fire-archive/DesignConcepts/chapters/level_04.md

 -   Objective: sink all five ships in your opponent's fleet before they do the same to you.

+Setup:

--   Setup: Each player has a 10x10 grid of squares, with the rows labeled with numbers 1 through 10 and the columns labeled with letters A through J. Each player has five ships: one ship that is 2 squares long, two ships that are each 3 squares long, one ship that is 4 squares long and one ship that is 5 squares long.
-Each player secretly places their ships on their own grid, in such a way that each ship is oriented sideways or up-and-down (not diagonally) and that ships do not overlap.
-A player is chosen to go first.
+- Each player has a 10x10 grid of squares.
+- The rows are labeled with numbers 1 through 10
+- The columns labeled with letters A through J.
+- Each player has five ships: one ship that is 2 squares long, two ships that are each 3 squares long, one ship that is 4 squares long and one ship that is 5 squares long.
+- Each player secretly places their ships on their own grid, in such a way that each ship is oriented sideways or up-and-down (not diagonally) and that ships do not overlap.
+- A player is chosen to go first.

--   Progression of play: On a player's turn, they call out a single square by its coordinates (such as "B-5" or "H-10").
+Progression of play: On a player's turn, they call out a single square by its coordinates (such as "B-5" or "H-10").
 If the named square is not occupied by any of the opponent's ships, the opponent says "Miss".
 If the square *is* occupied, the opponent says "Hit".
 Additionally, if the square was a "hit" *and* the ship that was hit has had all of its sections hit, the ship is considered "sunk" and the opponent must tell you which ship was sunk.
 No matter what the result, after the action is resolved, play passes to the opponent.

--   Resolution: When one player sinks all five ships of the opponent's fleet, that player is the winner.
+Resolution: When one player sinks all five ships of the opponent's fleet, that player is the winner.

 Normally, this game is available in toy stores.
 It comes on a plastic board with plastic pegs.
 Some fancy electronic versions require batteries and have sound.
 But I bet if you think about it, you could prototype this game in paper in less than five minutes.
 How would you do this?